Victoria Craggs

 Email: victoria.viriditas@gmail.com

 Victoria Craggs is a research assistant with the DERIVATE research project at the University of Freiburg.
-She earned a Bachelor of Arts in English Literature with First Class Honours from the University of Durham, and is currently studying a Master’s in English Literature and Literary Theory at the University of Freiburg.
+She earned a Bachelor of Arts in English Literature with First Class Honours from the University of Durham, with a focus on medievalism and mimetic reception.
+Currently, she is studying a Master’s in English Literature and Literary Theory at the University of Freiburg.
 She is also a graphic designer, working to incorporate medievalism into the creative digital space.

 Research interests: